jaeksoft/opensearchserver/src/doc/en/documentation/plugins/wordpress.md

 ## OpenSearchServer plugin for Wordpress

-Plugin for Wordpress can be downloaded at Wordpress.org: [https://wordpress.org/plugins/opensearchserver-search/](https://wordpress.org/plugins/opensearchserver-search/)
+The OpenSearchServer plugin for Wordpress can be downloaded at Wordpress.org: [https://wordpress.org/plugins/opensearchserver-search/](https://wordpress.org/plugins/opensearchserver-search/)

 # Actions and filters